Challenge # 02

 20 x Commendations of £250

-The challenge is open to people of all disciplines and creative backgrounds including;
+The challenge was open to all disciplines and creative backgrounds including;

 + anyone with a creative concept that can help communicate this theme.
-You do not have to be a professional or in a team*
+They did not have to be a professional or in a team

-To encourage different types of creative communication, we are accepting a broad range of types of entry submission, including;
+To encourage different types of creative communication, we accepted a broad range of types of entry submission, including;

 Poetry & Prose